-CASE STUDY TITLE: SOCIAL WARNING: ETHICAL DIGITAL MOVEMENT

-Non-profit project to make children and parents aware of potential risks of the web through a network of trainersvolunteers throughout Italy.
+CASE STUDY TITLE: SOCIAL WARNING: ETHICAL DIGITAL MOVEMENT DESCRIPTION OF THE CASE STUDY Non-profit project to make children and parents aware of potential risks of the web through a network of trainers-volunteers throughout Italy.
 The target is to bring digital culture to schools with information activities and ethical actions that improve society thanks to a conscious use of the network.
-Fundamental meetings to educate children on important topics such as: online reputation, cyberbullying, hate speech, fake news, world of business
+Fundamental meetings to educate children on important topics such as: online reputation, cyberbullying, hate speech, fake news, world of business TARGET GROUP OF THE CASE STUDY Children/teenagers/ Adults (parents, coaches, teachers, psychologists etc) ADULT LEARNING CHALLENGES: What are the challenges that are faced by the professionals and caregivers in the fight of (screen) addiction phenomena?

-TARGET GROUP

-OF THE CASE STUDY

-Children/teenagers/ Adults (parents, coaches, teachers, psychologists etc)

-What are the challenges that are faced by the professionals and caregivers in the fight of (screen) addiction phenomena?

 Bridging the generation gap by studying the digital world that young people attend learning from "inside".
 Restore the balance of private life / work.
 Know the psychological levers used by tech companies to make us use more and more those devices.
 Awareness of the severity of the negative effects of addiction.

-Competencies and skills that will be developed through Social Warning include listening skills, leadership skills and competences cause the coaches/ parents / adults in general will need to drive addicted people to improve their routine listening to their problems and trying to lead them towards a better use of those divices.
-The Social Warning team including social Media Coaches, Digital Lawyer, Ethical Tech Entrepreneurs, Counselors etc.

-THE AIM OF SOCIAL WARING IS TO:

-• Offer students and parents a complete and comprehensive picture of the situation, making them aware of the risks, without alarmism or panic, while also highlighting the areas of openness and expansion, technological and informative, that the Net offers to those who know how to use it discerningly.
+COMPETENCES IN THE RELEVANT ORGANIZATIONS: knowledge, skills, abilities Competencies and skills that will be developed through Social Warning include listening skills, leadership skills and competences cause the coaches/ parents / adults in general will need to drive addicted people to improve their routine listening to their problems and trying to lead them towards a better use of those divices.
+The Social Warning team including social Media Coaches, Digital Lawyer, Ethical Tech Entrepreneurs, Counselors etc. THE AIM OF SOCIAL WARING IS TO: • Offer students and parents a complete and comprehensive picture of the situation, making them aware of the risks, without alarmism or panic, while also highlighting the areas of openness and expansion, technological and informative, that the Net offers to those who know how to use it discerningly.

-What are the appropriate conditions for successful contributions and positive outcomes?

-- Flexibility: Do not completely prohibit or demonize the use of the digital devices. - Training: Training on digital education and digital wellbeing by parents / teachers / coaches / HR managers. - Create alternatives: Support sports activities, hobbies, passions, relationships.

-- Conscious use: moderate and conscious use aimed at enhancing the positive aspects of digital devices. - Sharing: Social impact by teaching what you have learned to loved ones or to people close to you - Improve many aspects of your life and earn well-being, time and productivity - Using technology as an empowering tool to improve as a person and professional.
+CONDITIONS FOR SUCCESSFUL CONTRIBUTION AND POSITIVE OUTCOMES: What are the appropriate conditions for successful contributions and positive outcomes?
+Flexibility: Do not completely prohibit or demonize the use of the digital devices.
+Training: Training on digital education and digital wellbeing by parents / teachers / coaches / HR managers.
+Create alternatives: Support sports activities, hobbies, passions, relationships.
+IMPACT OF THE INVOLVED PEOPLE OF CONTRIBUTORY APPROACHES: What is the impact of such approaches?
+Conscious use: moderate and conscious use aimed at enhancing the positive aspects of digital devices.
+Sharing: Social impact by teaching what you have learned to loved ones or to people close to you Improve many aspects of your life and earn well-being, time and productivity Using technology as an empowering tool to improve as a person and professional.
+RESOURCES / SERVICES / LINKS https://socialwarning.it/

-https://socialwarning.it/